Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson02-MeetingJavier.md

 So Javier is standing right outside your door, waiting to be told how to be helpful.

-As soon as we've found something for Javier to do, we can open the door and...
+As soon as we've found something for Javier to do, we open the door and...

-talking in the syntax Javier understands, we can say:
+talking in the syntax Javier understands, we say:

 ```java
 OpenGarageDoor();